buritoburito920-star/buritoburito920-star/README.md

 ## 📋 Overview

-It is not called 3D-Spaghetti because it *makes* spaghetti—**it detects it**.
+It is not called 3D-Spaghetti because it *makes* spaghetti **it detects it**.
 Beyond detection, it provides a full remote control panel and monitoring suite.

 ### Why choose 3D-Spaghetti over alternatives?
 Unlike systems like OctoPrint or Obico, 3D-Spaghetti controls your machine natively without requiring any physical modding or firmware flashing.
 This ensures you never risk **voiding your FlashForge factory warranty**.